-ED7022 - Policies and Practices in Leadership (Doctoral)
+ED7022 / ED7022-8 - Policies and Practices in Leadership (Doctoral)

-This course focuses on research, theory and philosophy in developing powerful schools that educate all children well, grades K through 12.
+In this course, students will focus on research, theory and philosophy in developing powerful schools that educate all children well, grades K through 12.
 Students will learn about various school reform efforts, policies and politics behind various local, states, and federal efforts, and be able to draw upon the educational change and leadership literature to develop their own process and design for better schools.